EoinAherne/portfolio-project-4/README.md

 ## Form

 ![form](paradox22/images/form_paradox22.png)
+The form items are created by the admin on the back end.
+The user on the front end can select which items they want to populate the form once they select create order on the dashboard

 # Testing

 I have thoroughly examined this application for any errors that may arise when trying to use any of the functions.
 I have found that everything works as intended and the application can be utilised fully from front end and back end without issues.

 ## Automated Testing